ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 No playerready
 ^^^^^^^^^^^^^^

-If you are not interested in calling the player when the page is loading, you won't need the *playerReady()* function.
+If you are not interested in calling the player immediately after the page loads, you won't need the *playerReady()* function.
 You can then simply use the ID of the embed/object tag that embeds the player to get a reference.
 So for example with this embed tag:

 .. code-block:: html